Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex/ask-questions-to-your-documents-using-rag-with-snowflake-cortex.md

 - Click on your schema **DATA**
 - Click on **Stages** and select **DOCS**
 - On the top right click on the +Files botton
-- Drag and drop the two PDF files you downloaded
+- Drag and drop the four PDF files you downloaded

 ![App](assets/fig2.png)